 Nothing overcomes weary and increases job satisfaction like doing something that you love to do every day.
-My heart would wither without the opportunity to write every day.

 Discover small things about your job that make you happy.
 Make sure that these activities or tasks are on your agenda every day.
 Hard pressed to find something that you love to do at work?